Our Healthy Kentucky Home

 Shareable Messages

-Simple steps such as eating 2 servings of fruits or vegetables daily, exercising at least 30 minutes 3 times per week and engaging with others to stay connected can help improve your health.
+Hey Kentucky.
+Did you know?
+It takes an average of 66 days to form a new habit.
+You can improve your overall health by incorporating healthy habits into your daily and weekly routine such as eating 2 servings of fruits or vegetables daily, exercising at least 30 minutes 3 times per week and engaging with others to stay connected.
 Visit OurHealthyKyHome.ky.gov to learn more.
 Join the #OurHealthyKyHome campaign.

 Contact Information